CamiilleMrn/PhpWebsite/README.md

 # PhpWebsite

-Php website managing a team of volleyball player, allowing the coach to constitute his teams for various match based on multiple criteria such as evalutation performance, favorite position, ratio of Win/Defeat ...
+Php website managing a team of volleyball player, allowing the coach to constitute his teams for various matchs based on multiple criteria such as evalutation performance, favorite position, ratio of Win/Defeat ...